mtsch/Ripserer.jl/docs/src/index.md

   with the default of ``\mathbb{Z}_p`` for a prime ``p``.
 * Sparse distance matrix and thresholding support.
 * Computing representative cocycles of persistent cohomology.
+* Wasserstein and Bottleneck distances and matchings.
-* Plotting persistence diagrams, barcodes and representative cocycles.
+* Plotting persistence diagrams, barcodes, matchings and representative cocycles.
 * Generic API.

-Ripserer is not yet a full TDA software framework, since some essential features such as computing distances between persistence diagrams are not available.
-Vietoris-Rips complexes are also not the right fit for all kinds of data.

 ## Performance